-While celebrating all things pasta and pizza in honour of Italian Month, it would be rude to ignore one of Italy's finest ingredients, Parmigiano Reggiano, aka Parmesan cheese.
-Luckily, our friends at Parmigiano Reggiano have shared 12 new recipes.
+As we're celebrating all things Italian, it would be rude to ignore one of Italy's finest ingredients, Parmigiano Reggiano, aka Parmesan cheese.
+Luckily, our friends at Parmigiano Reggiano have shared some new recipes.

 This nutritious cheese with a rich, fruity flavour and a slightly grainy and flaky texture, is hand-made without any additives and is the perfect accompaniment to those classic Italian dishes.